Tony Nocita

-Tony Nocita (born 9 November 1963) is a former professional Canadian soccer player who currently plays for Sons of Italy Lions SC.
+Tony Nocita (born 9 November 1963) is a former professional Canadian soccer player who currently coaches the FC Winnipeg Lions.

 He has been inducted into the Manitoba Sports Hall of Fame in 2003.
 The Winnipeg Fury's 1992 Mita Cup winning team will be inducted into the Manitoba Sports Hall of Fame in 2008.

 Club career

 Nocita played for the Winnipeg Fury of the Canadian Soccer League beginning in 1987, and was a member of the 1992 Championship team.
 He served as the team captain for the Fury in 1993 during the team's run in the Canadian National Soccer League.
 In 1994, he played in the American Professional Soccer League with the Toronto Rockets.

 International career

 Nicknamed Chita, he made his debut for Canada in an October 1987 friendly match against Honduras.
 He went on to earn 8 caps, all friendlies, scoring no goals.

 His final international was an April 1992 game against China.